-mask

 Since Cymulate’s assessment platform conducts on-demand simulations delivering immediate results, it provides a full picture of an organization’s security posture thus helping with SOX compliance.
 The platform allows organizations (and their CISOs) to intelligently implement fixes to mitigate vulnerabilities in their internal controls to prevent SEC repercussions.
 These capabilities are also valuable for meeting the upcoming cybersecurity provisions as formulated in the new bill.

 Want to find out how Cymulate can help your organization with SOX compliance?
 Do you want to know if your security posture truly holds up?
-If yes, sign up for a free trial without any obligation.
 See for yourself how Cymulate’s automated platform will simulate continuous attacks on different vectors to locate vulnerabilities which allows you to mitigate issues to remain SOX compliant.

 Start a Free Trial